moh-kenya/knhts-hpt-uploader/README.md

 python main.py

 cd non_pharma\
-If the concept_id is existing put it in the main file before running to avoid duplicates\
+If the concept_id for the subdomain (Medical Supplies, Medical Equipment and Lab Diagnostics) is existing put it in the main file before running to avoid duplicates

 python main_devices.py to upload Medical Supplies\
 python main_equipment.py to upload Medical Equipment\